Payment Gateways

 While it is not the only consideration when evaluating which gateways to select, decline rates are an important factor.
 In our analysis, we compared the volumes of transactions for a given currency versus the decline rates experienced in that currency.
 We found that there often was a mismatch between the two.
 That is, the gateway with the lowest decline rate was infrequently the most popular.

-The analysis we ran compared the transaction success rate of the top performing gateway in our dataset for a particular currency versus the most popular payment gateway for that currency based on number of transactions in that currency.
+The analysis we ran compared the transaction success rate of the top performing gateway in our dataset for a particular currency versus the most popular payment gateway for that currency based on the number of transactions in that currency.
+We took a look at the top 20 gateways that transact in USD and the results are striking.
+The most popular gateway by transaction volume had a transaction decline rate of around 29 percent which was 3.4 times higher than the 6.6% of the most efficient gateway.

-The results are striking.
-For some currencies, the gap is massive: up to 30%.
 But even in cases where the difference is small, imagine what that difference means to your business.
-What would 1% more successful transactions mean for your revenue and long-term relationship with your customers?
+What would adding 1% to your successful transaction rate mean for your revenue and long-term relationship with your customers?

 By connecting to multiple payment gateways, you don't have to sacrifice one to the other.
 You can select the vendor you are most comfortable with from a business perspective and leverage better performing gateways where you benefit.

 The data is clear.
 Instead of reflexively relying on a single gateway, merchants should understand their business needs.
-Fast-growth companies in particular should evaluate whether the importance of business flexibility, and addressing latency, and transaction success matter to them.
+A single payment gateway is not sufficient enough to handle various transaction types and geographies, requiring a reassessment of the traditional reliance on a single gateway.
+In particular, companies growing fast should evaluate whether the importance of business flexibility, addressing latency, or transaction success matter to them.
 If so, a balanced portfolio of gateways can give you the opportunity to maximize successful transactions across different transaction types.

 Related Articles